I was hired by Bio Agency as a freelance UXer in mid 2016 to deliver nine pitch-winning ideas for British Airways’ iOS app.

 Another aspect of this project was trying to align the legacy app core flows with the new direction of the pitch-winning ideas/flows.
 The legacy flows often resembled a web-app, whereas we were converting the new flows into a series of super-simple (yet engaging) moments.

-We decided to overcome this problem by creating a new unified design system that would work for both old and new.
+The team overcame this problem by creating a new unified design system that would work for both old and new.
 We created component libraries and trialled some different approaches for the core app flows.

 After our first sprint we realised we would need a new unifying ‘home’ experience to enable passengers to understand our revised IA.
 We tried a few solutions before settling on ‘The Timeline’ which had a superior mental model, but also leveraged ribbon notifications and auto-scrolling to aid focussing.
 I head-to-head tested the timeline against the existing experience and it was well-received with lots of unprompted positive sentiment.